Sengwamana/Bazaaro_A_Vendor_Driven-eCommerce_System/readme.md

 - Installation: Install the required dependencies.
 Set up the database and migrations.
 - Configuration: Configure settings such as Stripe API keys, site settings, and email configurations.
 - Run the Server: Launch the Django server to explore the functionalities.
 - Register and Explore: Register as different user roles to experience the distinct dashboards and functionalities.
-Test the shopping flow, add products, leave reviews, and make payments.
+Test the shopping flow, add products, leave reviews, and make payments

 ### screenshooot
 the main homepage